KwanLab/Autometa/docs/source/nextflow-workflow.rst

             }
         }

 Keep this file somewhere central to you.
-For the sake of this example I will be keeping it in a folder called "Useful scripts" in my home directory e.g. :code:`/home/me/Useful_scripts/slurm_nextflow.config`
+For the sake of this example I will be keeping it in a folder called "Useful scripts" in my home directory because that is a central point for me where I know I can easily find the file and it won't be moved e.g.
+:code:`/home/sam/Useful_scripts/slurm_nextflow.config`

 Save your new file with Ctrl+O and then exit nano with Ctrl+O. Installation and set up is now complete. 🎉 🥳